catamphetamine/javascript-time-ago/README.md

 ### Mini

 Same as `"round"` style but as short as possible and without `" ago"`.
+Also, [doesn't include](https://github.com/catamphetamine/javascript-time-ago/issues/40) "weeks".

 ```js
 timeAgo.format(new Date(), 'mini')